cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-svelte-site.md

 The SvelteKit project's default configuration uses [`@sveltejs/adapter-auto`](https://www.npmjs.com/package/@sveltejs/adapter-auto), which automatically chooses the adapter for your current environment.
 While you can use this default adapter when deploying to Cloudflare Pages by setting your **Build directory** to `.svelte-kit/cloudflare`, local development has a few disadvantages.

-When building locally, [`@sveltejs/adapter-auto`](https://www.npmjs.com/package/@sveltejs/adapter-auto) has no way to know what platform you are going to deploy to, so the build will fail.
-Since the environment variables are not set, you cannot use Cloudflare Pages features, like Direct Uploads or use Functions, locally.
+When building locally, [`@sveltejs/adapter-auto`](https://www.npmjs.com/package/@sveltejs/adapter-auto) has no way to know what platform you are going to deploy to.
+This will cause the build to fail.
+Since the environment variables are not set, you cannot use Cloudflare Pages features, like Direct Uploads or Functions, locally.

 {{<Aside type= "note" header="Optional configuration">}}